 - Viewing the Cuts: Understanding what went right, what went wrong, and how to correct it.

 - Individual Writer Surgeries and Shooting Exercises: One-to-one sessions with the Summer School tutors.

 - Writing Day: Produce the final draft of your short film script.

-Sunday 28th August is a day off - You’ll need it!
+Day off - You’ll need it!

 - Reviewing the scripts: A group discussion.